 "Waterfront hotels are the ideal escape,” said Amy West, travel and lifestyle blogger at AmyWestTravel.com.
 “They offer a level of serenity unique to the water and immediately transport even the most stressed out traveler into vacation mode."

 “When I stay at a waterfront hotel, I always splurge on a room with a view,” said Claudia Miller, a.k.a.
 Keys Claudia, a Florida Keys-based travel writer.
 “My hotel room no longer becomes just a place to crash, but an extension of my vacation.”

-Check out these waterfront beauties along the coast.
+Check out these Florida waterfront hotels beauties along the coast.

 Pier House Resort & Spa in Key West

 With the Gulf of Mexico on one side and Key West's vibrant Duval Street on the other, Pier House Resort & Spa sits on a prime piece of waterfront real estate in Old Town.
 Originally built in the 1960s as a retreat for artists and writers, the resort offers equal parts of relaxation and adventure.
 Kick back by the private white sand beach and pool or stroll to the lively restaurants and bars that line Duval Street.
 Fun fact: the hotel's Chart Room Bar is where Jimmy Buffet played his first Key West gig.